UK to send M270 missile systems to Ukraine - I24NEWS

 UK supplying 'heroic troops with the vital weapons they need to defend their country from unprovoked invasion'

-Britain said Monday it will mirror the United States and send long-range missile systems to Ukraine, defying warnings from Russian President Vladimir Putin against supplying Kyiv with the advanced weapons.
+Britain said Monday it will mirror the United States and send long-range missile systems to Ukraine, defying warnings from Russia's President Vladimir Putin against supplying Kyiv with advanced weapons.

-The UK Ministry of Defense said London had coordinated closely with Washington over its gift of the multiple-launch rocket systems, known as MLRS, to help Ukraine defend itself against Russian aggression.
+London coordinated closely with Washington over its gift of the multiple-launch rocket systems, known as MLRS, to help Ukraine defend itself against Russian aggression, according to the United Kingdom's defense ministry.

-The M270 launchers, which can strike targets up to 50 miles away with precision-guided rockets, will "offer a significant boost in capability for the Ukrainian forces," the ministry added.
+The M270 launchers, which can strike targets up to 50 miles away with precision-guided rockets, will "offer a significant boost in capability for the Ukrainian forces," the ministry noted.

-The US last week announced it would give Kyiv its high mobility artillery rocket system, known as HIMARS, which can simultaneously launch multiple precision-guided missiles and is superior in range and precision to existing systems Ukraine has.
+Last week the US announced it would give Kyiv its high mobility artillery rocket system, known as HIMARS, which can simultaneously launch multiple precision-guided missiles and is superior in range and precision to existing systems Ukraine has.

 Despite that, the US move prompted Putin to warn Sunday that Moscow will strike new unspecified "targets" if the West supplies the missiles to Ukraine and said new arms deliveries to Kyiv were aimed at "prolonging the conflict."

 "As Russia's tactics change, so must our support to Ukraine.
-These highly capable multiple-launch rocket systems will enable our Ukrainian friends to better protect themselves against the brutal use of long-range artillery, which Putin's forces have used indiscriminately to flatten cities."
+These highly capable multiple-launch rocket systems will enable our Ukrainian friends to better protect themselves against the brutal use of long-range artillery, which Putin's forces have used indiscriminately to flatten cities," he added.

 Ukrainian troops will be trained on how to use the launchers in the UK, so they can "maximize the effectiveness of the systems," Britain's defense ministry said.

-London has so far offered more than $937 million in military support to Ukraine, including sending air defense systems, thousands of anti-tank missiles and various types of munitions, hundreds of armored vehicles and other equipment.
+London has offered more than $937 million in military support to Ukraine, including sending air defense systems, thousands of anti-tank missiles and various types of munitions, hundreds of armored vehicles, and other equipment.